 This Amanda Seyfried-led Netflix original is garnering much attention, and you'll definitely want to see what the hype is about for yourself.
 A woman and her husband take off from New York City and opt for small-town living...but it comes with some sinister consequences.

-For the fraidy cats among us, the animated flick Monster House offers a tame horror story for those who are not terribly inclined to go all out on the scare charts.
-Something is very wrong next door, but will these kids be able to find out what?
+And for the fraidy cats among us, the animated flick Monster House offers a tame horror story for those who are not terribly inclined to go all out on the scare charts.
+Something is very wrong next door, but will these kids be able to get to the bottom of it?

 Danielle is a writer for woman&home and My Imperfect Life, covering all-things news, lifestyle and entertainment.